 It’s been spectacularly restored and is crammed with narrow streets, open air cafes, and artisan shops.
 There are colorful flowers and vines everywhere, spilling out of and surrounding the beautifully renovated homes.

-Arles is also the Stepping Stone to the Camargue
+14. Arles: Stepping Stone to the Camargue

 When I think of southern France, my mind turns to enchanting medieval villages and bucolic lavender fields.
 I don’t expect to see wildlife.
 So imagine my surprise when I arrived in the Camargue, on a fantastic day trip from Arles.